 What happens to your money?

-If the PGT has received financial benefits or monies from a legal claim for you, they will hold it in trust until you turn 19 .
-All funds they receive are kept in a trust account that earns interest every month.
+If we receive financial benefits or money from a claim for you, we will hold it in a trust account that earns interest every month.
 When you turn 19, we will release any funds held in trust to you.

-Laws in BC ensure the PGT holds and protects your money until you are an adult (age 19).
-Under special circumstances, the PGT may release money from your trust fund for specific items or activities that are not paid for by the Ministry.
+Under special circumstances, we may release money early from your trust fund for specific items or activities that are not paid for by your social worker or anyone else.

-To find out more, you or your social worker can contact the PGT to discuss your needs.
+To find out more, you or your social worker can contact us to discuss your needs.

 What happens when you turn 19?

 First, you will need a bank account.
-We can work with you, your social worker or any other trusted adult in your life to help you build a plan that is right for you to manage your money and to set and reach financial goals.
+We can work with you and your social worker or any other trusted adult in your life to help you build a plan that is right for you to manage your money and to set and reach financial goals.
 Your GTO would like to meet with you as early as possible to come up with a plan.

-Toll free calling is available through Service BC – dial the number for your area and request to be transferred to the Public Guardian and Trustee (office hours 8:30 am to 4:30 pm Monday to Friday).
+Or, you can call Toll free through Service BC – dial the number for your area and ask for the Public Guardian and Trustee (office hours 8:30 am to 4:30 pm Monday to Friday).